-Outstanding contributions to Alabama paleontology can be varied: (1) collecting, preparing, and donating fossils, (2) outreach/education to the general public, (3) participating in scientific research or popular writing, (4) promoting collaboration between avocational and professional paleontologists, and/or (5) helping to preserve fossil sites.
+Outstanding contributions to Alabama paleontology can be varied: (1) collecting, preparing, and donating fossils, (2) outreach/education to the general public, (3) participating in scientific research or popular writing, (4) promoting collaboration between avocational and professional paleontologists, (5) volunteering at a museum or other institution, and/or (6) helping to preserve fossil sites.

 The award consists of an engraved plaque for the recipient to be presented at the Alabama Museum of Natural History, Tuscaloosa, Alabama, during the celebration of National Fossil Day in October each year, whenever possible.
 The name of each awardee will also be engraved in another plaque that will be displayed in a future exhibit in the Alabama Museum of Natural History about the role of avocational paleontologists along with fossils found by avocational paleontologists.
 Recipients will be announced through a news release and on social media.